Pr0f23ss0R/IcarusMods/standalone/readme.md

 Armour&Modules: changed stats of envirosuits, armours and modules

-InventoryExtensions: extra slots for a lot of things
+InventoryExtensions: 30 DropShip slots + prefilled canteen and o2 tank from the workshop

 RmPneumonia: removed pneumonia